asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 ## Organizational Silos in Reporting Structure

-In a future post I will touch on silos in reporting structure source of team friction in addition to cross-team dependencies.
+In a future post I will touch on silos in reporting structure as this is another source of team friction that slows teams down.